dcrossleyau/speculations/workflow/folio-workflow-engine.md

 * `instance`
 * `loan`

 It is an open question whether we need to reify domain-dependent concepts such as items and instances, or whether it will suffice to blindly operate on named fields.
-If we do add type-specific operatoins, where would they be defined?
+If we do add type-specific operations, where would they be defined?
 If the Engine is made schema-aware, and is able to read the necessary JSON Schema files (where from?), what additional capabilities would that facilitate?

 ### Operations